View Profile Page

 João Maurício Carvalho, a gymnastics champion in his native Brazil, has a degree in Physical Education from São Paulo University and a BA in Dance from Empire State College.
+He is also Guild Certified Feldenkrais Practitioner.
 A Fulbright Scholar, Mr. Maurício studied dance in New York with Louis Falco, Jennifer Muller and Cindy Green among others.
 Some of his past credits include dancing and choreographing for Balé da Cidade de São Paulo, as well as serving as Choreographic Assistant for the John Boorman film “The Emerald Forest”, in which he also appeared as well as in John Turturro’s film “Romance And Cigarettes.”

 Mr. Maurício was a member of the Paul Taylor Dance Company for ten years where he originated many roles including a feature role in the Emmy Award winning Dance in America Production of “Speaking in Tongues”.
 In 1995 he staged Mr. Taylor’s “Esplanade” and “3 Epitaphs” for students at Southern Methodist University in Dallas.
 He has choreographed, with Susana Yamauchi, two works for Balé da Cidade de São Paulo, “Plenilúnio”, and “Karadá”, which he staged for the students of Marymount Manhattan College in 2003 and 2002 respectively along with “Valsa do Abraço” in 2006.
 He co-choreographed and performed the full evening dance “Muito Romântico,” which was presented in São Paulo, Rio de Janeiro and toured Europe in 2001-2004.